Categories

 Fintechs have radical business models that disrupt the industry standard approaches, cutting out middlemen, making the complex simple and delivering bespoke personalised solutions with ease.

-Fintech marketing is itself challenged when building a brand and innovative communication styles are used to gain cut through, both in social media and in advertising.
+Fintech marketing is itself challenged when building a brand, and innovative communication styles are used to gain cut through, both in social media and in advertising.

 For example, Atom Bank used cult cartoonists Modern Toss to deliver a series of ads targeted at first-time buyers and millennials.
-Mark Mullen, CEO at Atom said “The guys at Modern Toss look at banking from the outside in.
+Mark Mullen, CEO at Atom, said, “The guys at Modern Toss look at banking from the outside in.
 They tell the truth as they see it.”
 Customer centricity enables communications that resonate.

 Atom Bank cartoon by Modern Toss

-Atom Bank cartoon by Modern Toss targeted at first time home buyers and millennials.
+Atom Bank cartoon by Modern Toss targeted at first-time home buyers and millennials.

 Together, these trends reflect a commitment across the financial sector to become more customer-centric.
-There is much more to be done, especially in an industry where most companies need to untangle a complex web of legacy processes and contend with working cultures that have endured for decades as part of their transformation, but with the right mix of people, skills and technology the industry will transform, and is already a more exciting place to be a marketer.
+There is much more to be done, especially in an industry where most companies need to untangle a complex web of legacy processes and contend with working cultures that have endured for decades as part of their transformation, but with the right mix of people, skills and technology, the industry will transform, and is already a more exciting place to be a marketer.

 Read more: 4 lessons to meet the challenges of marketing financial services in the age of disruption